model-checking/cbmc-starter-kit/training-material/checklist.md

 * Document the decision to omit one of these property-checking flags.
   There are valid reasons to omit them either for a project or for an individual proof.
-But the decision and the reason for the decision must be document either in a project readme or a proof readme file.
+But the decision and the reason for the decision must be documented either in a project readme or a proof readme file.

 * CBMC checks assertions in the code.
 This is understood and need not be documented.